failk8s/lab-carvel-passwords/workshop/content/exercises/02-passwords-with-ytt.md

 command: ytt -f resources-v1/ -v password=top-secret
 ```

-although this isn't actually recommended since the command line will saved
+although this isn't actually recommended since the command line will be saved
-in the shell history and so the password would still be visible later.
+in the shell history and the password could thus be discovered later.

-The recommended method therefore is to create a separate values file, as
+The recommended method therefore is to create a separate values file and
 reference it when running ``ytt``.

 ```terminal:execute